nickdoucette24/capstone/README.md

   - Log In + Sign Up Forms (also displayed in the fixed header)
 - Profile Page
   - Custom theme of selected team
-  - Chosen Data and Trackers fill predefined slots
+  - Chosen data and trackers fill predefined slots
 - This Year Page
   - List of all the races
   - Driver & Team standings